GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 3. Activate **GN Tsiartas Spin to Win** from the WordPress admin.
 4. Adjust assets in the `public/` and `admin/` directories to match current campaign requirements.

+## Voucher pacing
+- Voucher quotas are released gradually across the configured active window using elapsed time.
+The plugin multiplies each denomination's quota by the fraction of the window that has passed and only allows awards up to that threshold.
+- The default window runs 07:00–20:00 (13 hours), but you can configure any start and end time.
+For example, if the promotion runs 13:00–20:00 (7 hours), the average release rate becomes roughly `quota ÷ 7` per hour, with randomness preventing awards from exceeding the computed allowance at each moment.
+- Example: with quotas of ten €5 vouchers, five €10 vouchers, one €50 voucher, and one €100 voucher over 13:00–20:00, the pacing allows roughly 1–2 €5 vouchers and fewer than one of each other denomination per hour; halfway through the window the allowance would cap at five €5 vouchers, two €10 vouchers, and zero €50/€100 vouchers until later in the day.

 ## Release notes

 ### 2.3.23